bcgov/python_beginning/01_ToolOrientation/PythonInfo.md

 * Whoami
 * Who are you.
    * Name
-   * What you want to be able to use python for
+   * How are you going to use Python in your work...
+Ideally next week.
-   * What you are hoping to walk away from the course with.
+   * Are their specific things you are hoping to learn

 ### Why Python
-* Easiest / Cleanest / Fastest for development
+* Easiest / Cleanest / Fastest language to develop with
 * Mature, **tons of docs**, tons of third party contributions
 * Continues to Grow...
+* ...
+More people using... more help that is available.

 **Programming language Growth**